 - Prepare your home for when you come back from the hospital.

-- If you have diabetes, heart disease, or other medical problems, your surgeon will ask you to see the doctors who treat you for those conditions.
+- If you have diabetes, heart disease, or other medical problems, your surgeon will ask you to see the providers who treat you for those conditions before your surgery.

 - You may want to visit the physical therapist to learn some exercises to do before surgery and to practice using crutches.